 All our information and services are available for family members as well as people with pancreatic cancer.
-And our booklet, Caring for someone with pancreatic cancer: Information for families and carers, aims to help you to find support for yourself and your family member.
-Download it here or order a free copy.
+And our booklet, Caring for someone with pancreatic cancer: Information for families and carers, can help you find support for yourself and your family member.
+Download or order a free copy below.

 How you might be feeling

-When someone close to you has been diagnosed with pancreatic cancer you will probably experience a range of emotions at different times.
-These might include disbelief, anger, fear, confusion and denial.
-You may feel helpless, that you don’t know what to do, and don’t know enough about pancreatic cancer to help them.
+When someone close to you has been diagnosed with pancreatic cancer you will probably have different feelings at different times.
+These might include shock, distress, fear, confusion and denial.
+It may be hard to know what you feel, or how to explain your feelings to others.
+You may feel that you don’t know what to do, or that you don’t know enough about pancreatic cancer to help them.
 If your family member has been unwell for some time, you may even feel a bit relieved that at least now you know what is wrong with them.
 There is no ‘right’ way to feel, and how you react will be very individual to you.

 You may think that you always have to be the strong one who copes with everything.
-You may find it difficult to talk to your loved one about their cancer.
+And you may find it difficult to talk to your loved one about their cancer.
 Macmillan Cancer Support have information on talking about cancer.

 People tell us that one of the hardest things can be feeling that you are the only person in this situation.
-But you aren’t alone.
-Many others are going through similar experiences, and there’s support available.
+But you are not alone.
+Many others are going through similar experiences, and there is support available.
 Make sure you get support when you need it.

-Getting some support for yourself can be helpful, as well as helping you support your family member better.
+Getting some support for yourself can be helpful.
+It can also help you support your family member better.
 Your family and friends can be great sources of support – just having someone to talk to can be a huge help.